jethro34/gcd-calc/README.md

 ```

 ### For bulk-distance calculation:
-The POST request response contains a JSON dictionary with keys: "distances" and "unit",
+The POST request response contains a JSON dictionary with keys: "distances" (list of floats) and "unit" (string),
-<br>where "distances" is a list of floats:

 ```json
 {